-ntil now, I have discussed the basics of setting up the camera for quick shots, using Intelligent Auto mode to take pictures with settings controlled mostly by the camera's automation.
-As with other advanced cameras, though, with the Sony a6400 there is a large range of other options available.
+ntil now, I have discussed the basics of setting up the camera for quick shots, using Intelligent Auto mode to take pictures and video clips with settings controlled mostly by the camera's automation.
+As with other advanced cameras, though, with the Sony a7C there is a large range of other options available.
 To explain this broad range of features, I need to discuss shooting modes and the Camera Settings1 and Camera Settings2 menu options.
-In this chapter, I'll discuss the shooting modes; in Chapters 4 and 5, I'll discuss the Camera Settings1 and Camera Settings2 menus.
+In this chapter, I'll discuss the shooting modes; in Chapters 4 and 5, I'll discuss the Camera Settings1 and Camera Settings 2 menus.

-In order to capture still images, you need to select one of the shooting modes available on the mode dial: Intelligent Auto, Program Auto, Aperture Priority, Shutter Priority, Manual exposure, Memory Recall, Sweep Panorama, or Scene Selection.
+In order to capture still images, you need to select one of the shooting modes available on the mode dial: Intelligent Auto, Program Auto, Aperture Priority, Shutter Priority, Manual exposure, or Memory Recall.
 (The other two modes on the dial are for movies, which I will discuss in Chapter 9.)
 So far, I have discussed primarily the Intelligent Auto mode.
 Now I will discuss the others, after some review of the first one.